jomino141/flask-scatter-charts-api/README.md

 ```
 The purpose of the API is to generate a scatter chart based on 2 or 3 out of the first 5 values.

+An example for the usage within a React frontend is provided in the client directory.

 The charts are intended to work within a React App.
 Although not guaranteed, they should also work with other frameworks.

 ## ApexCharts